 The dam leaks in winter and may dry out in Summer meaning that these plants are waterlogged for at least half the year and when this soil dries out it sets like concrete.
 Not much else will grow here but these are thriving.
-Temperatures can reach up to the mid 40’s in this area.
+Temperatures can regularly reach over 40c in this area.

 Leptospermum scoparium growing in coastal seasonally wet heathland in Southern Victoria <1 km from the sea.
 Note the specimen in the foreground is in bud and yet to flower yet the speciemn in the background is in full flower.

 The variation in flowering time between individuals within the same population appears to be a characteristic common to other Leptospermum species as well and a very desirable trait when considering these plants in a plantation context.

 Another early observation is that the inland population flowered in December-January last year (2014-15) in what was a very dry year in a succession of dry years.
 It looks almost certain that theses plants will again flower at the same time (December – January) in 2016-17 which indicates that prevailing climate and rainfall is not determining the time at which they flower.

 Travel some 100+ kilometres to the coast and the same species flowered in September – to mainly October in 2015 and the same time in 2016 and again went from very dry to very wet in the two consecutive years.

 Trials are underway to confirm whether this is something genetic or whether it is a climatic/environmental effect.
 If it turns out to be genetic then the implications for extending the overall flowering period in a plantation setting are clearly quite profound.